glegoux/mdf/README.md

 *Note :* You can put your tracks with the function `local_print()` directly.
 In reality, when you are executing `./launch`, `main.py` is running instead of `answer.py`, see `bin/` folder.

-Here an example of output after that you executed the script `launch` :
+Here an example of output after that you executed the script `./launch` :

 ![alt text][example]